GOP plan to counterprogram DNC with Trump stops, messaging

 WASHINGTON, D.C.
-(NEXSTAR) – As Democrats start their largely virtual convention, Republican, including President Donald Trump, are already going on the offense.
+(NEXSTAR) – As Democrats start their largely virtual convention, Republicans, including President Donald Trump, are already going on the offense.

 The Trump campaign’s efforts are pointed toward steering the message away from the Democratic National Convention.